Can Farts Be Set On Fire?

 Researchers fed participants either baked beans or a fiber-free liquid diet and then collected their farts using rubber tubes that were put inside their bums.
 After they collected the farts, they identified most of the different gases inside them.

-The common gases were found to be carbon dioxide and nitrogen.
-Other common gases found in the farts were oxygen and sulfur.
+The common gases were found to be nitrogen (the most abundant), carbon dioxide and hydrogen.
+Other gases found in smaller amounts include oxygen and methane.

-FUN FACT: Sulfur is the culprit for stinky farts.
-Sulfur comes from certain proteins present in the food we eat.
-So, if you want to avoid having stinky farts, the best thing to do would be to cut down on sulfur-rich foods like broccoli or Brussel sprouts.
+FUN FACT: Hydrogen sulfide (H₂S) is the culprit for stinky farts.
+This sulfur-containing gas comes from the breakdown of certain proteins in the food we eat.
+So, if you want to avoid having stinky farts, the best thing to do would be to cut down on sulfur-rich foods like broccoli or Brussels sprouts.

 They also found that people fart about a liter of gas a day!

-Along with these gases are the two gases most responsible for such surprising and potentially embarrassing emissions—hydrogen and methane, which together make up about half the volume of farts.
+Along with these gases are the two gases most responsible for such surprising and potentially embarrassing emissions—hydrogen and methane.
+Hydrogen can make up a significant portion of fart volume (up to 50% in some individuals), while methane is only produced by about one-third of the population and typically accounts for around 7% of the total gas when present.

 Flammable Gases

-Out of all the gases in our farts, hydrogen, oxygen and methane are the flammable ones.
-This means they can easily be set on fire.
+Out of all the gases in our farts, hydrogen and methane are the flammable ones.
+Hydrogen sulfide, the gas responsible for the stinky smell, is also flammable, though present only in trace amounts.
+This means these gases can easily be set on fire.

 Giving the word ‘fart bomb’ a whole new meaning